 - Years: information only

-- Quantity/Qualifier: If there is a frequency limitation on a category or procedure, enter a number and select the qualifier that matches.
-This is informational only, and does not affect Insurance Remaining Estimates.
+- Quantity/Qualifier: If there is a frequency limitation or waiting period on a category or procedure, enter a number and select the qualifier that matches.

 - Coverage Level: